LudwigVanHarrigan/SongSniffer-AI/README.md

 - `extract_mel_spectrograms.py` - Generates mel-spectrograms from audio files

 ### **Datasets** (`Datasets/`)
-Contains various dataset versions and source data:
+**ON RHIT CSSE SERVERS ONLY** Contains various dataset versions and source data:
+- `SmellySongs9k_V2/` - Same as SS9k but all files are at 44100hz sample rate
-- `SmellySongs9k/` - 9,000 sample dataset with proper train/test split, balancing and greyscale spectrograms.
+- `SmellySongs9k/` - DEPRECATED - 9,000 sample dataset with proper train/test split, balancing and greyscale spectrograms.
 - `SmellySongs23K/` - DEPRECATED - 23,000 sample dataset with grayscale spectrograms.
 - `SmellySongs772/` - DEPRECATED - Smaller 772 sample dataset (not split into 5s chunks or spectrograms)
 - `Source_Datasets/` - Raw source datasets used to generate our AI vs Human datasets